Dudemanguy/RNASeqSuite/README.md

 Using the R package, ``devtools`` run ``devtools::install_github("Dudemanguy911/RNASeqSuite")``.

 ## Quick Usage
 To use RNASeqSuite, one only needs a data frame of read counts and data frame of sample/group information. `featureCounts` in the `subread` package is recommended for generating a read count matrix.
 Creating a simple, tab-delimited list with one column containing the columns in the read count matrix and the other column containing the corresponding group is also recommended.
+The rownames for the group data frame need to be the names of the samples for ``grpSelection`` to work properly.
 To quickly perform a Fisher's Exact Test, one only needs to do the following.

 ```
 data <- read.table('/path/to/count/matrix')